 - Code 4 is a scrapped vehicle.

-Code 3 vehicles then need to go via the procedure including clearances on the parts and chassis, in addition to roadworthy evaluation, to enable so that it is re-registered for use.
-However this isn’t the problem of the owner who’s scrapping a vehicle.
+Code 3 vehicles then need to go via the procedure, including clearances on the parts and chassis and roadworthy evaluation to be re-registered for use.
+However, this isn’t the problem of the owner who’s scrapping a vehicle.

 Scrapping a car in South Africa is not only your right, but it’s additionally lawful.
-We advise you to follow the above steps on how to lawfully sell your vehicle for scrap, to make sure a safe and secure damaged vehicle selling process.
+We advise you to follow the above steps on lawfully selling your vehicle for scrap to ensure a safe and secure damaged vehicle selling process.

-The aforementioned info, as gathered from gov.za, is only a guide and doesn’t alter any laws and regulations, as established within the National Road Traffic Regulations or the South African National Road Traffic Act.
+As gathered from gov. za, the info above is only a guide.
+It doesn’t alter any laws and regulations, as established within the National Road Traffic Regulations or the South African National Road Traffic Act.

-Engine Finder allows you the fastest way to sell your accident damaged or non runner car online.
-Complete the form with your vehicle details and get non obilgatory quotes from our network of scrap yards in South Africa.
+Engine Finder allows you the fastest way to sell your accident damaged or non-runner car online.
+Complete the form with your vehicle details and get non-obligatory quotes from our network of scrap yards in South Africa.